AsymLabs/realpath-lib/README.md

 all platforms.
 Quite often the standard way of resolving file names, such as the use of *basename*, *readlink* or others has led to portability problems.

-For this reason we have prepared this set of tools for use in Bash scripts.
-It uses only simple built-in features and should not require anything else.
+For this reason we have prepared this set of tools for use in Bash scripts with only simple built-in features and one widely available posix standard utility **ls**.

 Dependencies
 ============

-Bash 4+ and nothing else.
-This could be revised to work with earlier versions but we leave this as an exercise for others.
+Bash 4+, posix standard **ls** and nothing else.
+This could be revised to work with earlier Bash versions but we leave this as an exercise for others.

 Features
 ========

 The path argument can be provided as a local file name, relative path or an absolute path.
-It should permit symlinks by default but we have not yet verified this across platforms.
-Functions are classified into two groups: getters and validators.
+It permits symlinks (logical locations) by default but this behaviour can be changed when invoked or globally.
+Interface methods are classified into two groups: getters and validators.

-You can also make the script avoid symlinks (use the physical system only) by altering the environment settings.

 Getters
 -------

-The following functions will resolve the path argument to a full absolute path string (if it is found) and return an exit condition of **0 for success** and **1 for failure** - meaning they can be used for testing purposes too.
+The following functions will resolve the path argument to a full absolute path string (if it exists) and return exit conditions **0 for success** and **1, 2 or 3 for failure** - meaning they can be used for testing purposes too.

 >get_realpath 'path-arg'
 >get_dirname 'path-arg'